allindeveloper/gun-react/README.md

 This React library exposes the all Gun functionalities.

 ### Note
-You can check the src/examples from the project directory for assistance.
+For more Information, please check out the Github page here https://github.com/amark/gun

 ### Install
 ```